 Hello!
 I’m S.C.
 Kaplan.
 I’m a French medievalist, currently at Rice University.
 While finishing my PhD at UC Santa Barbara, I kept running across Middle French texts for which there are no modern editions.
 In the interest of open access to these texts, I decided to post transcriptions (somewhat regularly), usually one recto or verso at a time.

 My editorial interventions in these texts are minimal.
-I have distinguished between i/j and u/v, regularized spacing and added apostrophes, punctuation, and capitalization following modern French usage to facilitate comprehension.
+In the literary texts, I have distinguished between i/j and u/v, regularized spacing and added apostrophes, punctuation, and capitalization following modern French usage to facilitate comprehension.
 I have added the accent aigu to the pronounced final e as well as diacritical marks as necessary.
 Citations (when I recognize them for such) are italicized, while words of which I’m not sure are bolded.